Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/01_logger_configuration.rst

 The default shipped configuration file is */usr/local/etc/alignak/alignak-logger.json* and it defines a logger for the Alignak daemons and a logger for the monitoring events log.

+The Alignak daemons log are stored in daily rotated files located in the */usr/local/var/log/alignak* directory and which names are prefixed with the daemon name. these files are kept for seven days.

+The Alignak monitoring log is stored in daily rotated files located in a sub-directory named *monitoring-log* and are kept for 365 days.

 If a problem is raised before the logger configuration took place, a default */tmp/alignak.log* is used to log the raised errors.

 The default logger configuration is: